AviH0/palanaeum/README.md

 If something goes wrong, the best thing to do is to open the google sheet and sort it out manually.

+## Github repository

+All the code is available [here](https://github.com/AviH0/LabSuuportInterface)

 ## Report a problem

-If you encounter an issue, please report it [here](https://github.com/AviH0/LabSuuportInterface/issues), and include a detailed description of the issue and the steps to reproduce it.
+If you encounter an issue, please report it [here](https://github.com/AviH0/LabSuuportInterface/issues/new), and include a detailed description of the issue and the steps to reproduce it.

 ## Contribute

 If you feel like making a contribution, please make a pull request and decribe in detail the changes that you made.